taurou/WebApp1-Surveys/README.md

 - Route _exact_ `/adminpanel` : page for the administrators, here all the surveys published by a certain admin are shown with the number of received responses, there's also a button that allows to create a new survey.
 If #responses >0, the admin can choose a survey and check the answers given by each user.

-- Route _exact_ `adminpanel/newsurvey` : page where the admin can create a new survey with an indefinite number of questions whom can be deleted or moved up/down.
+- Route _exact_ `/adminpanel/newsurvey` : page where the admin can create a new survey with an indefinite number of questions whom can be deleted or moved up/down.

 - Route exact `/viewanswers/:id/:ansid` : page where the user can read all the answers given to survey by a user.

   `:id` identifies the survey (SurveyId on the DB) and `:ansid` is a sequential number that allows to move between the answers given by different users to the chosen survey. `:ansid` goes from 0 to `#answers-given-to-[:id]-survey - 1`

 - Route `/` : this route is at the bottom of the list, and just redirects any address different from the ones described above (e.g. `/ran-dom-rou-te`) to `/`

+All of these Routes, (except `/` and `/answersurvey/:id`) when the admin is not logged in, show a login interface.

 ## API Server